 2. What type of new business grants are available?

-• Equity finance – not strictly a grant, some schemes such as the Seed Enterprise Investment Scheme offer up to 50% reduction in income tax on investments made in new businesses up to £100,000.
+• Equity finance – This is when you sell a share of your business in return for finance.
+Some equity finance schemes, such as the Seed Enterprise Investment Scheme, offer up to a 50% reduction in income tax on investments made in new businesses up to £100,000.
 Businesses have to be less than two years old and have fewer than 25 employees.

 • Soft loan – These are similar to grants, but are actually loans with lower interest rates and more generous terms than can be found via other lending routes.
 Backed by the government, the Start Up Loans scheme offers personal loans of up to £25,000 with a 6% interest rate and access to free business support and mentoring.